 Description

 A parent can apply directly to a court if they are dissatisfied with a limited number of Registrar decisions under the CSA Act.
-However, for most decisions it is necessary for the Registrar to have dealt with an objection about the decision and for the AAT to have undertaken a first review of the objection decision before the parent can make their court application.
+However, for most decisions it is necessary for the Registrar to have dealt with an objection about the decision and for the ART to have undertaken a review of the objection decision before the parent can make their court application.
 In those cases, the parent can only appeal to a court if they think that there has been an error of law (4.2).

 Courts can make a range of orders which affect a child support assessment.